rableenkaurkapoor/python-food-ordering-billing-system/README.md

 - Input–output variable flow mapping
 - Rule-based pricing and promotion logic implementation
 - Translating real-world business processes into structured code

+## 🛠 Tools Used

+- **Python** – Implemented the complete food ordering and billing workflow logic
+- **Jupyter Notebook** – Developed and executed the code and demonstrations
+- **PowerPoint** – Recorded the live code demonstration and explanation of the system workflow